-This one is SUPER important for growing your Pinterest account by boatloads.
+This one is SUPER important for growing your Pinterest account by buttloads.
 The more consistent that you are, the higher you will rank on Pinterest.
 (Yes, Pinterest ranks and "favorites" it's users!)
-I used to make it a point to pin 15 - 20 pins a day to really grow my following and while that worked, it was eating up WAY too much of my time (we're talking 30 minutes daily!)
+I used to make it a point to pin 15 - 20 pins a day to really grow my following and while that worked, it was eating up WAY too much of my time (we're talking a minimum of 30 minutes daily!)

-That's why I now do number #27 on this list and why I teach exactly how to use Board Booster in my course From Blog to Business.
+That's why I now do number #27 on this list and why I teach exactly how I use Board Booster in my course From Blog to Business.
 Using BoardBooster allows me to pin 100 pins a day (yes you read that right, haha!)
 AND I spend ZERO to 15 minutes a week on Pinterest.
-Um ... time AND sanity have been saved.
+Um ...
+HUGE amounts of time AND sanity saved!

 20. I create hidden images within blog posts to pin on Pinterest

 Ever click on a super long, eye-catching pin on Pinterest and when you get to that particular blog post or article the image that you clicked on is no where to be found?
 (Because let's face it- super long images aren't always the most attractive things to stick smack dab in the middle of a blog post!)
 For example, in this post when you click to pin an image, these two pink images show up but are nowhere to be found in the actual blog post!
 (Because they look great when pinned on Pinterest but silly inside the actual post.
 Get my drift?)